hartl3y94/hartl3y94/README.md

 ###
-- 🔭 I’m a Security Researcher based K.E.
+- 🔭 I’m a Security Researcher based in K.E.
 -
 - 💬 Ask me about anything.
 -